ropensci/mcbette/paper.md

 which one is best.
 The winner of this comparison is assumed to result in the best phylogenies, with the same definition of 'best'.

-To go into more detail, ``mcbette`` estimates the marginal likelihood of an evolutionary model, from a given alignment.
+To go into more detail: ``mcbette`` estimates the marginal likelihood of an evolutionary model, from a given alignment.
 The marginal likelihood, also called 'evidence', is a measure of probability that the evolutionary model will result in the given alignment.
-The marginal likelihood is very hard to calculate, so instead, sscientists have developed ways to estimate it.
+Marginal likelihoods can be compared directly across models, as they have the same unit, regardless of the complexity of the evolutionary model.
+Additionally, the marginal likelihood of models with more parameters are in a natural way penalized for being complex.
+In other words: the highest marginal likelihood will be found for models that are justifiably complex, instead of the model that has the most parameters.

 |site_model_name |clock_model_name |tree_prior_name | marg_log_lik| marg_log_lik_sd|    weight|
 |:---------------|:----------------|:---------------|------------:|---------------:|---------:|